wisemen-digital/web-onboarding-codelab/index.md

 ### 3. Package.json

-The package.json file is used to give information to npm that allows it to identify the project as well as handle the project's dependencies. npm can install the packages you specify in your package.json file.
+The package.json file is used to give information to pnpm that allows it to identify the project as well as handle the project's dependencies. pnpm can install the packages you specify in your package.json file.
-The main use of the package.json file is to list the packages that your project depends on and to ensure that your colleagues get the same packages when they do `npm install`.
+The main use of the package.json file is to list the packages that your project depends on and to ensure that your colleagues get the same packages when they do `pnpm install`.

 #### 3.1 Scripts